Dyfrolomyces

 Type species: Dyfrolomyces tiomanensis K.L.
 Pang, Alias, K.D.
 Hyde, Suetrong & E.B.G.
 Jones

-Notes: Dyfrolomyces was introduced by Hyde et al. (2013) with D. tiomanensis as type species.
-Dyfrolomyces is characterized by rather large, immersed, globose or subglobose, clypeate, ostiolate, papillate ascomata, bitunicate, fissitunicate, cylindrical asci and broadly fusiform, symmetrical, hyaline, septate ascospores, with or without a mucilaginous sheath.
+Notes: Dyfrolomyces is characterised by rather large, immersed, globose or subglobose, clypeate, ostiolate, papillate ascomata, bitunicate, fissitunicate, cylindrical asci and broadly fusiform, symmetrical, hyaline, septate ascospores, with or without a mucilaginous sheath.
 Dyfrolomyces is a distinct and well-supported lineage in Pleurotremataceae.
-We examined the holotype material of D. tiomanensis but the latter was in poor condition.
-We illustrate the genus with the specimen of D. distoseptatus.
-(AMH 9984, holotype).
+We examined the holotype material of D. tiomanensis but it was in poor condition.
+We illustrate the genus with the specimen of D. distoseptatus (AMH 9984, holotype).
+Molecular markers available for Dyfrolomyces are ITS, LSU, SSU and TEF-1.

 Recent News